AbdullayevTemurmalik/startap-loyiha/README.md

-﻿# startap-loyiha CleanDrop in ozbekistan
+﻿# startap-loyiha CleanDrop in Ozbekistan